Poteau, Oklahoma: Government

 Poteau has a mayor-council type of city government, with eight members on the council.
 The mayor and council members are elected by the citizens to four-year terms.
-The city Police Department consists of a chief, elected by citizen voters and 12 officers who report to the chief.
-The city has an all-volunteer fire department, which has a fire chief, an assistant chief, captain and 13 firemen.
+The city police department consists of a chief, elected by citizen voters, and 12 officers who report to the chief.
+The city has an all-volunteer fire department, which has a fire chief, an assistant chief, captain, and 13 firemen.

 Education

-The Poteau Public School System includes Poteau Primary School, Poteau Upper Elementary School, Pansy Kidd Middle School and Poteau Senior High School.
-Pansy Kidd Middle School is named in honor of Pansy Ingle Kidd (1890–1978), who taught in Poteau for over 40 years and was nicknamed the "Dean of Poteau's Teachers."
+The Poteau Public School System includes Poteau Primary School, Poteau Upper Elementary School, Pansy Kidd Middle School, the Seventh and Eighth Grade Center, and Poteau Senior High School.
+Pansy Kidd Middle School is named in honor of Pansy Ingle Kidd (1890–1978), who taught in Poteau for over 40 years and was nicknamed the "Dean of Poteau's Teachers".

-In 1955, Dr. John Montgomery, a black veterinarian, petitioned the Poteau Public School Board to eliminate the racial segregation of its schools.
-The board approved his petition, resulting in the integration of the school system and marking Poteau as the first city in Oklahoma to allow African Americans to learn alongside white students in its primary and secondary schools.
+In 1955, Dr. John Montgomery, a Black veterinarian, petitioned the Poteau Public School Board to eliminate the racial segregation of its schools.
+The board approved his petition, resulting in the integration of the school system and marking Poteau as the first city in Oklahoma to allow African Americans to learn alongside White students in its primary and secondary schools.

 Carl Albert State College, formerly known as Poteau Junior College, is one of the 13 state colleges found in Oklahoma.

 Kiamichi Technology Center, the largest division of the Oklahoma CareerTech System has a branch location in Poteau.

 Infrastructure

 Transportation

 Poteau is served by US Routes 59, 270, and 271, as well as State Highways 83 and 112.

-Robert S. Kerr Airport (KRKR; FAA ID: RKR), about 2 miles south of town, has a 4007’ x 75’ paved runway.
+Robert S. Kerr Airport (KRKR; FAA ID: RKR), about 2 miles south of town, has a 4007 x 75 ft paved runway.

 Police

-The LeFlore County Sheriff's office is in Poteau, and contains six highway patrol officers and an inspector.
+The LeFlore County Sheriff's office in Poteau has six highway patrol officers and an inspector.